Taxes for Startups Taxes. Not the most fun topic to discuss, but it is important…

-Before you start pitching investors, figure out your fundraising game plan including how much you need to raise.
+Before you start pitching investors, figure out your fundraising game plan, including how much you need to raise.
 And figure out the minimum you want to accept from each investor.
 At the seed stage, the total raise is $500,000-$1,000,000.
 Typically your raise will involve four investors putting in $250,000 each.
-If check sizes are lower than this, the administrative hassle increases.
+If check sizes are smaller than this, the administrative hassle increases.

 Next, get ready for due diligence.
-Know and be prepared to discuss how much you want to raise and what you plan to use the funds for.
+Know and be prepared to discuss how much you want to raise and what you plan to use the funds for within your business.
 Practicing milestone funding: by identifying discrete goals and setting realistic timeframes to achieve them not only helps your execution, it also sets the stage for large increases in valuation down the road when it’s time to raise more funding.

 Although the process of completing your raise might stretch to six months, the timeline with each investor that you do a deal with should be relatively short and straightforward.
 And you can start putting investor funds to work right away as soon as you close deals with each investor.
 Don’t forget to update your cap table to include each noteholder you bring on.

-For more insight on convertible notes from Kevin Smith and Gadiel Morantes, Chief Strategy Officer for Early Growth, access the presentation deck on slideshare.
+For more insight on convertible notes for startups from Kevin Smith and Gadiel Morantes, Chief Strategy Officer for Early Growth, access the presentation deck on slideshare.

 Whether it’s your first 409a valuation or your annual update, hiring a qualified professional who can guide you through the process, explain the nuances, and will guarantee its product, is your best bet.